zaaack/mongo-tx/README.md

   commitInterval: 300, // commit retry interval, default is 300ms
   rollbackRetry: 3, // rollback retry times, default is 3
   rollbackInterval: 300, // rollback retry interval, default is 300ms
-  lockTxName: true, // whether create a lock for the transaction name, this would cause transactions with the same name runs serially, default is true
+  lockTxName: false, // whether create a lock for the transaction name, this would cause transactions with the same name runs serially, default is false
 })

 /**